 Mr. Meyer is President and Co-Founder of TM Financial Forensics, LLC.
-Mr. Meyer was formerly a Managing Director with Navigant Consulting and the President and co-founder of Tucker Alan.
+Mr. Meyer was formerly a Managing Director with Navigant Consulting (now Ankura) and the President and co-founder of Tucker Alan.
 He is a Certified Public Accountant, Certified Fraud Examiner, and Accredited in Business Valuation (CPA-ABV).
-For over 25 years, a graduate of the University of Virginia, Mr. Meyer has held appointments at Stanford University, including Adjunct Professor and Consulting Professor, within the School of Civil and Environmental Engineering.
+A graduate of the University of Virginia, Mr. Meyer has held appointments for over 25 years at Stanford University, including Adjunct Professor and Consulting Professor, within the School of Civil and Environmental Engineering.
 He has taught at the Saudi International Development Fund Business and Leadership Program at Stanford University.
 Mr. Meyer is recognized as a leading practitioner in the valuation of proprietary properties, systems and platforms, including: enterprise software; application software; content delivery networks; mainframe data storage systems; cloud-based platforms; video gaming platforms; online commerce and auction platforms; industry leading audio codecs; video codecs; and air interface standard essential technologies including cellular, Wi-Fi and Bluetooth.

 Mr. Meyer has over 35 years of experience consulting on financial, accounting, economic and damages matters, as well as significant expert testimony experience.
 He has testified in over 250 depositions and approximately 75 trials and major arbitrations in State Court, Federal Court, Federal Bankruptcy Court, Court of Federal Claims, International Trade Commission, the London Court of International Arbitration (“LCIA”) and the International Court of Arbitration of the International Chamber of Commerce (“ICC”).

-Mr. Meyer has evaluated and quantified hundreds of economic damages claims, including breach of contract, fraud and antitrust matters.
-Mr. Meyer’s expertise, experience and testimony has spanned many industries and required detailed analyses of financial, economic and accounting data underlying many different commercial damages circumstances.
+Mr. Meyer has evaluated and quantified hundreds of economic damages claims, including breach of contract, fraud and competition matters.
+Mr. Meyer’s expertise, experience and testimony has spanned many industries and required extensive analyses of financial, economic and accounting data underlying many different commercial damages circumstances.

 This experience includes the following as examples:

-Mr. Meyer has provided expertise and analyses on intellectual property valuation and licensing matters in a wide range of industries including numerous high technology assignments.
+Mr. Meyer has provided expertise and analyses on intellectual property valuation and licensing matters in a wide range of industries.
 His extensive intellectual property experience includes analyzing financial and economic damages related to alleged infringement and misappropriation of patents, trademarks, copyrights and trade secrets.
-Mr. Meyer has consulted on many products across a variety of different industries, including computer hardware and software, integrated circuits, consumer goods, flash memory, smartphones, pharmaceuticals, medical devices, cosmetics, plastic bottling, spinal implants, insulin pumps, utility partitioning software, telecommunications equipment, satellite television, display monitors biotechnology, computer maintenance and servicing, hospitality, cellular communications, aircraft, athletic footwear, and automotive diagnostic equipment, as examples.
+Mr. Meyer has consulted on many products across a variety of different industries, including computer hardware and software, integrated circuits, consumer goods, flash memory, pharmaceuticals, medical devices, cosmetics, plastic bottling, spinal implants, insulin pumps, telecommunications equipment, satellite television, display monitors, biotechnology, computer maintenance and servicing, cellular communications, aircraft, athletic footwear, and automotive diagnostic equipment, as examples.
 Mr. Meyer has extensive experience in determining royalties for technology subject to FRAND requirements in jurisdictions around the world.
+In Apple v.
+Qualcomm FRAND litigation, Meyer's disclosure of proposed testimony to the Court stated, "...whether the royalty rates and related fees paid by Apple/or and the CMs adhere to FRAND...issues surrounding FRAND licensing including Apple's, the CM's and Qualcomm's licensing practices, as well as the royalty that would apply to making, using, selling, offering for sale and/or importing products, encompassed by any valid, standard-essential, non-exhausted and infringed patent claims at issue in this lawsuit".

 On behalf of the Defendant, MGA Entertainment, Mr. Meyer provided rebuttal testimony to a $1.8 billion damages claim made by Mattel in a copyright infringement matter involving “Bratz” fashion dolls.
 After a lengthy trial, the jury only awarded $10 million in copyright damages, and $30 million for each of three separate claims.